Disclaimers: See Chapter 1

 Argo snorted in disagreement.

 "Heck, you don't know her either.
 Neither did your mother.
-Helping Akemi is the only consolation I'm getting out of stopping her soul sucking father.
+Helping Akemi is the only consolation I'm getting out of stopping her soul-sucking father.
 And let me tell you, Yodoshi deserves to be sent to wherever it is that the damned go."
 Xena avowed with malice intent.
-"The things he'd done to Akemi, and her family was cruel.
-Akemi ended his life, I have failed in restoring her honor for that action, so it is my duty to bring peace to her and Japa by obliterating his absolute existence."
+"The things he'd done to Akemi and her family was cruel.
+Akemi ended his life and I'd failed in restoring her honor for that action.
+So, it is my duty to bring peace to her and Japa by obliterating his absolute existence."

-"I knew you would understand, girl.
-I wish that Gabrielle could be more perceptive."
+"I knew you would be understandable, girl.
+I wish Gabrielle could be more perceptive."

 Argo began nudging her harshly.

-"Okay, you're right also, Argo.
-I will talk with her." she said, patting and brushing the toffee colored mare.
+"Okay, you're right, Argo.
+I will talk with her."
+She assented, patting and brushing the toffee-colored mare.

-Xena kept her back to the young woman, as she continued her ministrations on her mare.
+Xena kept her back to the young woman, continuing the ministrations on her mare.
 "Hello, Tanya.
 How did you get acceptance to come aboard this ship?"